 Enterprise DevOps and cloud transformation allows Insitu, an integrated information and technology organization, to collect, process and share data globally.

 Insitu is a wholly owned subsidiary of The Boeing Company and a pioneer in unmanned aerial aircraft systems.
 The ability of its aircraft to travel for miles and collect data across austere environments has made the company a natural fit for the U.S. Department of Defense.
-However, the company now sees an opportunity to bring their technology to the commercial sector.
-The benefits of Insitu’s data collection and processing capabilities are immense for industries like oil and gas, rail transportation and utilities.
+However, the company saw an opportunity to bring their technology to the commercial sector.

-Insitu worked with World Wide Technology (WWT) to achieve this vision and develop what would become their INEXA™ Cloud capability.
+By leveraging the capabilities of our Advanced Technology Center (ATC) and Application Services DevOps professionals, Insitu worked with WWT to achieve this vision and develop what would become their INEXA™ Cloud capability.